This is the ultimate WordPress SEO checklist.

 We addressed the principles and “why” in step 9.
 But, I’m not just talking about WordPress’ overall permalink structure.
 Individual posts matter too.

 Here’s an example.
-This SEO checklist was written in November 2018.
-I want users know it’s “current” so I include the year in the title.
-One might have the idea to put the “2018” in the URL too, but don’t do this.
+I want users know this SEO checklist is “current”, so I include the year in the title.
+One might have the idea to put the “2019” in the URL too, but don’t do this.

 Remember, we want to write for content that will remain popular.
 So skip the date for the URLs and don’t box yourself into a corner.